 According to plant ecological studies, the lentil varieties produced in Australia, Nepal, and Canada have the highest selenium content.
 And the lowest is from the ones produced in Syria, Morocco, and Northwestern USA (8).

 Since the selenium content in these foods depends on the amount of selenium in the soil, several other factors, such as soil pH, amount of organic matter in the soil, and whether the selenium is in a form that is amenable to plant uptake play an important role.
 Ideally, organic soil that has been rotated over time to replenish the nutrients will have a higher overall selenium content.

 In other words, the selenium content of the soil affects the amounts of selenium in the plants that animals eat, so the quantities of selenium in animal products also vary.

-So, pick your favorites from our top 10.
+Pick your favorites from our top 10.
 Play around with the plant and animal-based selenium sources and create a diet or cook a dish.
 Please write to us about your experience and share your recipes.

 You can also share your feedback about this article and relevant comments in the box given below.
 We’d love to know what you think about our top 10 round-up.